Dharva12/SSL_anti-spoofing_inference/README.md

 ## Inference pipeline for replication

-Make sure to replace paths to relevant files/folders where required.
+Make sure to replace paths to relevant files/folders in the code files, the inference snippet and where required.

 ### 1. Setup Instructions
 #### 1.1 Clone the Repository